Sanglorian/orcus/Orcus Advanced Options - current.md

 **Cost to Learn:** 21 gp
 **Completion Time:** 1 hour
-**Components:** 21 gp
+**Components:** Bribes or gifts (21 gp)
 **Duration:** Instantaneous

 You have dealings with a variety of unsavory characters, which you can leverage to trade favors or meet powerful people.
-When you're in an area where you have connections (typically a settlement where you've spent downtime building connections or possibly another area in the same nation), you can arrange a meeting with an important criminal, such as a thieves' guild leader, or ask for a favor in exchange for a later favor of your contact's choice.
+When you’re in an area where you have connections (typically a settlement where you’ve spent downtime building connections or possibly another area in the same nation), you can arrange a meeting with an important criminal, such as a thieves’ guild leader, or ask for a favor in exchange for a later favor of your contact’s choice.

 ### Sow Rumor